MyPureCloud/knowledge-html-converter/README.md

 This README would normally document whatever steps are necessary to get your application up and running.

+Extracting the code that converts html to the knowledge article content json structure from https://bitbucket.org/inindca/knowledge-administration-ui/, so that it can be published and reused for importing articles from external knowledge sources.

+To do: add proper documentation.

 ### What is this repository for? ###

 * Quick summary